kristinallarsen/cloud-ear/_posts/2025-08-28-map-conversation-cards.md

 I created a back for the cards in Canva, centering the design around a compass rose copied from a Lucien Boucher Air France poster, and working with a color pallet based on the original artwork.

 When the prompts were finalized, I created Canva layouts for the fronts of the cards, placing one prompt on each.
 The font I chose is called Lancelot, an elegant, vintage-looking serif font with fancy capital letters.
+Prompts requiring multiple maps have stars on them to indicate whether two or three maps are needed.

 <img width="891" height="846" alt="Canva-cards" src="https://github.com/user-attachments/assets/60f22fff-7ec9-4bf8-9dab-d18d0a6a1fc6" />

-I exported the designs as individual images and uploaded them to a layout on the Moo Cards website.
+I exported the designs from Canva as individual images and uploaded them into a layout on the Moo Cards website.
 We placed an order for two decks with rounded corners and gloss on both sides.

 <img width="1075" height="999" alt="MooOrderConfirmation" src="https://github.com/user-attachments/assets/af46a33f-7950-4d3a-bcac-2be44433d4b2" />